IDBI Bank sale: Corporates cannot be bidding consortium members due to RBI norms | Business

 ''As per the IDBI Bank bid document, the consortium, if they emerge as the winning bidder, would be classified as the promoter.
 Allowing corporate houses as part of the consortium member would mean they are part of the promoter group which is not allowed as per RBI guidelines,'' the official said.

-The RBI would be the final deciding authority on whether the interested bidder belongs to a large industrial house or a company connected to a large industrial house.
+The RBI would be the final deciding authority on whether the interested bidder belong to a large industrial house or to a company connected to a large industrial house.

 The last date for putting in EoI for IDBI Bank is December 16.